Carrie Jayne Therapy

 Therapy offers valuable support during this time, helping you navigate emotional distress, manage symptoms, and embrace the changes that come with aging.
 Through psychoeducation, coping strategies, and a safe space for self-reflection, you can gain the tools to move through this transition with confidence and well-being.

-Whether you prefer the convenience of virtual sessions or the calming benefits of outdoor therapy, I am here to support you every step of the way.
+Whether you prefer to meet or the convenience of virtual sessions, I am here to support you every step of the way.
 Get in touch to find out more about how we can work together.

 I understand that starting therapy can feel daunting—especially with someone you haven’t met before.
 To help you feel as comfortable as possible, I offer a free 15-minute phone or video consultation.